 The Treasury Secretary said that “if you leave Europe on the edge of the abyss as your source of leverage, your strategy’s unlikely to work because you’re going to raise the ultimate cost of the crisis.”
 He said that Europe was “burning because of deep concerns about political will” there.

 Geithner said he was “deeply offended” by accusations, including by Neil Barofsky, former inspector general of the Troubled Asset Relief Program, that he has been too sympathetic to Wall Street banks.
-Geithner said it’s the result of an “urban myth” that he worked for Goldman Sachs Group Inc. (GS) “rather than as a public servant, which is what I’ve done with my life.”
+Geithner said it’s the result of an “urban myth” that he worked for Goldman Sachs Group Inc. (GS:US) “rather than as a public servant, which is what I’ve done with my life.”

 “A lot people thought the Federal Reserve Bank of New York was a bank, a private bank, rather than the fire station of the financial system,” he said.
 Geithner was president of the New York Fed for more than five years, including during the 2008 financial crisis.